William Stadden: International games played

-Change of Code
+Change of code

 When Dewsbury converted from the rugby union code to the rugby league code on 3 September 1898, William Stadden would have been approximately 37 years of age.
 Consequently, he may have been both a rugby union and rugby league footballer for Dewsbury.

 Personal life

-On Christmas night 1906 Stadden strangled his wife in their bed.
-Then, with five children and a lodger asleep on the premises, he attempted to slash his own throat before surrendering to the police.
-He died three days later.
-He is buried in an unmarked grave in Dewsbury Cemetery.
+In later life he ran a grocery business in Dewsbury.
+On Christmas night 1906 Stadden strangled his wife in their bed, with five children and a lodger asleep on the premises, before attempting suicide by cutting his throat.
+He died three days later while in police custody and was buried in an unmarked grave in Dewsbury Cemetery.